davidrasm/MolEpi/_posts/tutorials/2020-01-21-skyline-week4.markdown

 <img src="{{site.baseurl}}/assets/img/tutorials/skyline-week4/clock-rate-priors.png" alt="Setting the prior on the clock rate" width="600" height="500">

-Click on the ***MCMC*** tab and set the chain length to ***3-5?*** million.
-This may not be long enough to obtain highly reliable posterior estimates for all of the model parameters, but is should allow the analysis to run in one or two hours.
+Click on the ***MCMC*** tab and set the chain length to 3 million.
+This may not be long enough to obtain a high effective sample size from the posterior for all parameters, but it should allow the analysis to run in one or two hours.
 We can always go back and run the chain for longer!

 Finally go to ***File &rarr; Save*** to save the settings in an XML file named something like *influenzaA_H3N2_NC_2010-2019_skyline.xml*.
 You can now run BEAST with this XML file.
-It might take some time for the MCMC to run in BEAST, so while that's happening let's take a minute to think about effective population sizes for infectious pathogens.
+It might take some time for the MCMC to run, so while that's happening let's take a minute to think about effective population sizes for infectious pathogens.

 ### Effective Population Size